Durham, NC · Student-Led · 2026

 Every Person Can Make a Difference

-Cleanup Central isn't just for students.
-We're building a movement that invites everyone in the Durham area to get involved.
+Cleanup Central is designed around student action.
+However, we're building a movement that invites everyone in the Durham area to get involved.

 🏫